Farquhar Atoll

 GETTING THERE

-The charter flight leaves Mahe for Farquhar on Mondays and returns the following Monday.
-Guests are requested to fly into Mahe, Seychelles preferably on the Sunday or even Saturday before the chartered Beechcraft 1900 takes off for the 1 hour 45 min flight to Farquhar.
+The charter flight leaves Mahe for Farquhar on Wednesdays and returns the following Wednesday.
+Guests are requested to fly into Mahe, Seychelles, on the Tuesday before the chartered Beechcraft 1900 takes off for the 1 hour 45 min flight to Farquhar.
 Guests are requested to contact us prior booking their international flights as the charter times are not fixed each season and the times are subject to change.

 Slipstream is a full service travel company that can handle a variety of services relating to your trip.
 For assistance, please contact us directly at 1 866 644-7703.